 A key step to achieving economically, environmentally and socially beneficial riverfront redevelopment is to have good public participation in the decision-making.
 This is how the River Alliance makes an important contribution: we build on our past work in river restoration to educate people about the benefits of beautifying urban rivers and encourage effective public participation in policy-making.

 The journey leading an urban river from dirty and blighted to beautiful and valued is one of a thousand steps.
 But many cities around Wisconsin have started taking it.
 While more people are beginning to see what is possible for the river that runs through their backyard, there is a growing need for basic information about water in cities and for helping local citizens get organized and strategic.
 Navigating municipal policies and politics can be daunting.
-Sometimes, the most useful thing we can do is get people in a room together to facing common challenges to share what they’ve learned with one another.
-In 2011, we will be organizing the first of two workshops to bring a handful of communities together to do just that: gather information, get organized and get networked to make their urban river restoration plans happen.
-The workshops will be hosted by the Johnson Foundation at their breathtaking Wingspread center in Racine.
-Following the workshops, the River Alliance will continue to offer assistance to these communities as they work towards restoring urban rivers and riverfronts.
+Sometimes, the most useful thing we can do is get people who are facing common challenges in a room together to share what they’ve learned with one another.
+In 2011 and 2012, we organized two workshops to bring several communities together to do just that: gather information, get organized and get connected to make their urban river restoration plans happen.
+The workshops were hosted by the Johnson Foundation at Wingspread in Racine.
+Following the workshops, the River Alliance will continue to offer assistance to these communities as they work toward restoring urban rivers and riverfronts.